zephyr-data-specs/GMNS/README.md

 ## General GMNS Concepts
 ### Time of Day
 There are two parts to implementing a time of day change.
-First is the table for how the link, segment, or lane operates the majority of the time.
-Second is an added table for how the component functions during certain time of day (and day of week) periods.
+First, the default behavior of a link, segment, or lane (how it operates the majority of the time) is recorded on the "main" link, segment, or lane tables.
+Then, [time-of-day](Specification/TOD.md) (TOD) tables can be used to modify how the component functions during certain time of day (and day of week) periods.

 The first part is necessary even for components that do not exist outside of a specific time of day.
-For example, a reversible lane must have a lane entry for both the link it normally moves with and the link in the opposite direction.
-The allowed_uses field will be None for these non-peak times, but the lane is still necessary so that the TOD attributes can be linked to it.
+For example, a reversible lane requires two records on the lanes table: one associated with the link it normally moves with, and one with the link in the opposite direction.
+The allowed_uses field will be None for these non-peak times on the opposite-direction link, but the lane is still necessary so that the TOD attributes can be linked to it.
 You can find our examples of reversible lanes and other time of day changes [here](Small_Network_Examples/TOD_Examples).
 ### Difference between Lane Field and Lanes Table
 On links and segments, there is a field called `lanes`.
-This lanes field is for the number of vehicle travel lanes on the link.
-The number of lanes in the lanes table may not always match the number of lanes in the link.
-This is because the lanes table can be used to represent other types of lanes beyond travel lanes, such as parking lanes, shoulders, lanes that only exist for a certain time of day, etc.
+The number of lanes in the lanes table associated with a link may not always match this value.
+This  field is maintained for compatibility with static models, where the Lanes table may not be used.
+Here, it is treated as the number of permanent lanes (not including turn pockets) open to motor vehicles.
 ### Inheritance
 Much of this specification works in terms of inheritance and parent/child relationships.
 For example, segments (child) inherit attributes from links (parent).
 To avoid repetitive data, GMNS assumes that attributes left blank on a child are the same as its parent.
 See the [inheritance relationship chart for more details](Specification#inheritance-relationships).
 ### Pedestrian Facilities vs Allowed Uses vs Separate Links
-Three main aspects govern the pedestrian network.
-The `ped_facility` field in a link or segment informs on if there are any built facilities specifically for accommodating pedestrian travel.
+Whether pedestrians are allowed on a link on the network can be represented in multiple ways.
+The `ped_facility` field in a link or segment describes the type (if any) of built facilities specifically for accommodating pedestrian travel.
 The `allowed_uses` field is more general and shows if it is possible for a pedestrian to walk along this link.
-For example, there could be a rural road with no pedestrian facility but has walk as a purpose.
-For more detail, GMNS also allows links to be used to specifically represent pedestrian facilities, such as sidewalks.
+For example, there could be a low-traffic road with no pedestrian facility but has walk as a purpose.
+For more detailed networks, GMNS also allows undirected links to be used to specifically represent pedestrian facilities, such as sidewalks.
 ### Approach to Transit
 We recommend incorporating GTFS for transit modeling needs.
 GTFS (General Transit Feed Specification) is a widely used and well-defined specification for transit.
-GMNS allows locations that represent transit stops to link to GTFS stops with the `gtfs_stop_id field` and ad hoc fields can always be added to meet your needs.
+GMNS allows locations that represent transit stops to link to GTFS stops with the `gtfs_stop_id` field and ad hoc fields can always be added to meet your needs.

 ## FAQ
 ### What are the goals of GMNS?
 The objective of General Modeling Network Specification (GMNS) is to provide a common human and machine readable format for sharing routable road network files.
 It is designed to be used in multi-resolution and multi-modal static and dynamic transportation planning and operations models.
 It will facilitate the sharing of tools and data sources by modelers.
 For additional information on GMNS goals, history and requirements, please see the [wiki](https://github.com/zephyr-data-specs/GMNS/wiki).
 ### What type of system can be represented in GMNS?
-GMNS is made to be multimodal and multiresolution.
+GMNS is made to be flexible, multimodal, and multiresolution.
 Many of the fields and tables are optional depending on how detailed of information you have for your system.
 At a high level, GMNS simply models a network of nodes and links.
 However you can put in as much detail as required by adding lanes, movements, geometry information, etc.
 ### How do I represent geometry shapepoints?
 There are two ways in GMNS to represent geometry shapepoints for links.
-Shapepoints can be listed directly in the `geometry` field of the [link table](Specification/Link.md) or shapepoints can be placed in the separate [geometry table](Specification/Geometry.md) and linked to the link table through the `geometry_id` field.
+Shapepoints can be recorded as well-known text (WKT) in the `geometry` field of the [link table](Specification/Link.md) or shapepoints can be placed in the separate [geometry table](Specification/Geometry.md) and keyed to the link table through the `geometry_id` field.
 ### How do I represent sidewalks?
 In the [link table](Specification/Link.md) there is a field to indicate a pedestrian facility (`ped_facility`).
 You can also represent the pedestrian network (sidewalks, crosswalks and other paths) as its own network with its own links.
 See the [Cambridge example](Small_Network_Examples/Cambridge_v085).
 ### How do I represent bicycle facilities?
 In the [link table](Specification/Link.md) there is a field to indicate a bicycle facility (`bike_facility`).
-To represent a bicycle network in more detail additional options include representing on-road bike lanes as explicit lanes in the [lane table](Specification/Lane.md) or representing other bicycle facilities (e.g., shared use paths, separated bike lanes) as their own links.
+To represent a bicycle network in more detail, additional options include representing on-road bike lanes as explicit lanes in the [lane table](Specification/Lane.md) or representing other bicycle facilities (e.g., shared use paths, separated bike lanes) as their own links.
 ### How do I represent street furniture and curbside regulations?
 Locations and segments can be used for purposes like these.
 The [location table](Specification/Location.md) is way to represent point information on a link and the [segment table](Specification/Segment.md) can represent information for a portion of a link.
 Both are defined by a linear reference along a link.
-Remember, the user may add adhoc fields to any table in GMNS to represent any type of information that is important to their network.
+Remember, the user may add ad hoc fields to any table in GMNS to represent any type of information that is important to their network.
 ### What counts as a lane for the lanes field on a link or segment table?
-Only vehicle travel lanes count for the `lanes` field in the [link table](Specification/Link.md) while the [lanes table](Specification/Lane.md) can represent lanes of any type, such as bike lanes, shoulders, or reversible lanes (more on reverisble lanes in [our time of day change examples](Small_Network_Examples/TOD_Examples).
+Only vehicle travel lanes traversing the entire link are counted in the `lanes` field in the [link table](Specification/Link.md).
+This may not be the same as the number of associated records in the [lanes table](Specification/Lane.md), which can represent lanes of any type, such as bike lanes, shoulders, or reversible lanes (more on reverisble lanes in [our time of day change examples](Small_Network_Examples/TOD_Examples).
 ### What is needed to define a time-of-day (TOD) change?
 A TOD file can’t exist without the link, lane, segment, etc. having been defined on the base table first.
-See [time of day in concepts](#time-of-day).
+See [time of day, above](#time-of-day).
-### How should I represent transit data in GMS?
+### How should I represent transit data in GMNS?
 You can link a GTFS stop id in the location table.
 We recommend using GTFS as your primary means of representing transit networks as it is well-established and widely used.
 For more discussion on the representation of stops in GMNS see [Issue #12](https://github.com/zephyr-data-specs/GMNS/issues/12).
-### What should I be putting in for fields such as node_type and allowed_uses?
+### Are there standardized values for fields such as node_type and allowed_uses?
 There are several fields which require a type input, such as `node_type`, where GMNS does not provide a standardized list of values.
 However, we do recommend using the Open Street Maps (OSM) standards as a guide, particularly [highway features](https://wiki.openstreetmap.org/wiki/Map_Features#Other_highway_features) and [amenities (transportation)](https://wiki.openstreetmap.org/wiki/Key:amenity#Transportation).
 For more discussion on this see [Issue #10](https://github.com/zephyr-data-specs/GMNS/issues/10).